You may wish to see an introductory page on this section first.

 Palace of Gordian; (inset) a decorative relief

 The most imposing building along the Decumanus is named after Gordian, either Gordian I, Roman proconsul of the Province of Africa and Emperor in 238 or his grandson Gordian III.
 There is no specific evidence that they ever lived at Volubilis, but it is possible that the building was the residence of a high Roman officer at their time.
-Notwithstanding its imposing colonnaded front the large structure was not decorated with elaborate floor mosaics, which instead have been found in many other houses of the town.
+Notwithstanding its imposing colonnaded front the large structure was not decorated with elaborate floor mosaics, which instead have been found in many private houses of the town.

 (above) Reconstructed portico along Decumanus Maximus; (below) details of its decoration